-Welcome to the 2008-2009 school year in Charlotte-Mecklenburg Schools, where we are committed to educating every child well.
+Welcome to the 2009-2010 school year in Charlotte-Mecklenburg Schools, where we are committed to educating every child well.

 Safe and orderly schools are an essential element in educating all students.
-In order to create an environment where students can learn in each school, every student needs to behave thoughtfully, responsibly and ethically.
+Every student needs to behave thoughtfully, responsibly and ethically so that all students can learn.

 The attached student handbook, Student Rights, Responsibilities and Character Development - Code of Student Conduct, describes in specific language what we expect from each student.
-As you will see when you read it, we also ask that parents and students sign a form indicating they have read and understand the book.
+As you will see when you read it, we also ask that parents and students sign a form indicating they have read and understand the handbook.

 Parents and the community, as well as students, are key partners in keeping CMS schools safe and orderly.
 Please join us in educating children and in impressing upon them the value of good citizenship in school.
 As parents, you are your child's first and best teachers - and in that role, you can help us create an environment of respect, civility and order in every school.
 If you have any questions about the Code of Student Conduct, please call or e-mail your child's school principal.

 At CMS, increasing student achievement is our top goal.
 This code of conduct helps us create an atmosphere where learning can take place, and I hope you will support us in this effort.
 Thank you.